Will accountants need to register with the FCA for AML supervision?

 Possible details include firm identity, services, current supervisor, responsible people, BOOMs, and information needed for a public register or gatekeeping checks.

-TCSP services are also within the scope of the proposed FCA-supervised model and may affect AML registration, supervision, and fit-and-proper checks.
+TCSP services are also within the scope of the expected FCA-supervised model and may affect AML registration, supervision, and fit-and-proper checks.

 References and Source Material